Evers creates new Wisconsin office to reach carbon-free goal

 Brendan Conway is a spokesman for WEC Energy Group, which owns We Energies and Wisconsin Public Service Corporation, two of the other major utilities that serve Wisconsin.
 He said that most of the two utilities’ electric generation comes from low or no-carbon sources.
 WEC expects to reduce carbon emissions 40% by 2030 and 80% percent by 2050 compared with 2005 levels, he said.

+Christine Ouellette, spokeswoman for Xcel Energy, which also serves Wisconsin, said that 56% of its electricity production was carbon free in 2018 and its plan for the Upper Midwest calls for an 80 percent reduction from 2005 levels by 2030 and 100% carbon free electricity by 2050.
+The company plans to retire the last of its coal plants in the Upper Midwest by 2030, add solar and wind energy, and run its nuclear plant until at least 2040.

-The governor’s order also calls for the state to mitigate climate change and follow carbon reduction goals in the Paris Climate Accord under.
+The governor’s order also calls for the state to mitigate climate change and follow carbon reduction goals in the Paris Climate Accord.

 Evers announced in February that Wisconsin was joining the U.S. Climate Alliance, a group of mostly Democratic governors committed to implementing the accord, which calls for countries to reduce carbon emissions by 26% to 28% by 2025.
 The alliance formed in 2017 after President Donald Trump decided to withdraw from the agreement.